 (2) A person who is, or at any time was, engaged in the administration of this Act or a repealed Act must not, except as provided by this section, record, make use of or divulge information obtained in the course of the administration.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

 (3) Subsection (2) does not apply to —